Point Beach council voted on Tuesday night for bars to close at midnight, two hours earlier than the current 2 a.m. closing time.

 Corbally was the lone no vote on the second ordinance.
 He said after the meeting that he voted no because he does not know if the state will approve the ordinance and because he hopes a different alternative can be worked out with the boardwalk.

-The state Department of Community Affairs wrote a letter to Barrella saying "it appears" the ordinance regarding fees "may be unlawful."
+The state Department of Community Affairs wrote a letter to Barrella saying

 The town and boardwalk businesses had several private negotiation sessions recently, with the hope that an agreement could avert the need for earlier bar closings.

 Jenkinson's and Martell's offered a joint payment of $160,000 per year for five years, totalling to $800,000 and then the arrangement would be re-visited.